-- A. To maintain and improve the quality of the urban environment; - B. To encourage the compatibility of the design and construction of new development with adjacent and nearby land uses; - C. To identify and resolve potential site planning problems prior to the preparation of final construction plans; - D. To provide that new development is approved and constructed in accordance with the availability of public facilities; - E. To administer effectively all adopted city ordinances and standards with respect to new development; - F. To provide clear and uniform site plan submittal and review procedures and requirements for applicants and the general public; - G. To provide the commission with the relevant information required to evaluate proposed site plans effectively; - H. To facilitate the efficient and effective public review of site plans.
+- A. To maintain and improve the quality of the urban environment: - B. To encourage the compatibility of the design and construction of new development with adjacent and nearby land uses; - C. To identify and resolve potential site planning problems prior to the preparation of final construction plans; - D. To provide that new development is approved and constructed in accordance with the availability of public facilities; - E. To administer effectively all adopted city ordinances and standards with respect to new development; - F. To provide clear and uniform site plan submittal and review procedures and requirements for applicants and the general public; - G. To provide the commission with the relevant information required to evaluate proposed site plans effectively; - H. To facilitate the efficient and effective public review of site plans.
 (Ord.
 5037, 1990). - 18.45.020 When Required.
-A. Site plans shall be submitted, reviewed and approved by the commission prior to the issuance of a building permit for all "new development" as defined herein except for one-family dwellings.
+A. Site plans shall be submitted, reviewed and approved by the commission prior to the issuance of a building permit for all "new development" as defined herein.
+Minor site plans may be approved by the Zoning Administrator consistent with the provisions of this chapter, or the applicant may request review by the commission.
 No certificate of occupancy shall be issued until all of the requirements of this chapter and all other applicable provisions of this title and building codes have been met. - B. The specific site plan details and information required for submittal shall depend upon the nature or type of "new development" being proposed.